verena-zuber/demo_AMD/README.md

 - kmin: The minimum model size considered.
 - kmax: The maximum model size considered.
 Please note computing all possible combinations of more than 12 risk factors may become computationally infeasible.
 If kmin = kmax an exhaustive search is performed, if kmin<kmax a stochastic search is performed.
 Stochastic search is recommended for more than 12-15 risk factors.

+! stochastic search may be very time consuming where realisitic and feasible we recommend the exhaustive search by settin kmin and kmax to the same value.
+Importantly even if there are more risk factors in the model the maximum model size may be much smaller.

 - prior_prob: Please adjust according to prior knowledge. the smaller the prior_prob, the sparser the models.
 - max_iter: Number of stochastic search runs.
 If stochastic search is used, it is recommended to set initially to a small number to make sure the algorithm is running (eg 100 as specified here).
 NOTE: for the final output we recommend at least 10k, ideally 100k runs.